KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 This video explains the defense mechanisms, how to connect defense mechanisms to the attack tree and how defense mechanisms affect the difficulty scores of attack path nodes.

-This [article](https://www.nccgroup.com/research-blog/threat-modelling-cloud-platform-services-by-example-google-cloud-storage/) provides another inteprretation of the threat modelling for the same cloud infrastructure.
-It uses STRIDE model and identifies different set of attackers, assets and threats.
-Please note, that our YACRAF example provides different variation of the threat model, however the article still can be considered as a source of inspiration.
+This [article](https://www.nccgroup.com/research-blog/threat-modelling-cloud-platform-services-by-example-google-cloud-storage/) provides another interpretation of the threat modeling for the same cloud infrastructure.
+It uses the STRIDE model and identifies a different set of attackers, assets, and threats.
+Please note, that our YACRAF example provides a different variation of the threat model; however, the article still can be considered as a source of inspiration.

 ##### Running the model
-To open the YACRAF-tool model see the [full tool instructions](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool#running-the-yacraf-calculator), or just follow these steps:
+To open the YACRAF-tool model, see the [full tool instructions](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool#running-the-yacraf-calculator), or just follow these steps:

 Step 1: Make sure you have installed YACRAF-tool.